Lee-nkoana/Saucier/README.md

 # 🥗 Saucier - Smart Meal Prep & Recipe Recommender

-Saucier is a Python-powered web application that helps users generate personalized meal preps, discover recipes, and get smart meal suggestions based on the ingredients, dietary preferences, and goals they input.
+Saucier is a Python-powered **Flask web application** that helps users generate personalized meal preps, discover recipes, and get smart meal suggestions based on the ingredients, dietary preferences, and goals they input.

 ## 🚀 Features